francelu/ada-2025-web-strawberriestagada-flu/home_content.md

 This section examines how a subreddit under attack may respond to the attacking subreddit, considering the characteristics of the attacking hyperlinks' comments.
 The analyses performed here are similar to those performed for the general case, but are applied only to outgoing activities of the subreddit directed toward the attacker within 72 hours after the incoming conflict begins.

 <!-- Text reviewed -->
 As in the conflict analysis, the plots below illustrate the changes in linguistic features of outgoing interactions from the targeted subreddit towards the source of the conflict.
-The significant increase in non-LIWC characteristics indicates longer texts containing more words, sentences, and special characters.
-Thus, the targeted subreddit responds to the source of the conflict with more intense comments than it does to a random hyperlink mention.

 <!-- To have graph below picture too -->
 <div style="clear: both;"></div>